MFTabriz/slabcc/manual.rst

 slabcc reads all its parameters from the input file (by default: `slabcc.in`) You can change the input file's name using the `command-line parameters`_.
 The input file is processed as follows:

 - Lines starting with # will be treated as comments.
-Inline comments are also allowed.
+Inline comments are also allowed
 - Double quotation marks will be removed from the strings
 - A warning will be issued for any unidentified parameter
 - All the coordinates must be in fractional form [0-1]
-- True/False parameters can be also declared as 0/1, on/off, yes/no
+- True/False parameters can be also declared as 0/1, on/off, yes/no, .true./.false.
 - Parameter names can be written in small or CAPITAL letters
 - For vectors and matrices, columns are separated by a “ ”(space), while the rows are separated by a “;” (semicolon)
+- Lines starting with a space “ ” will be treated as the continuation of the last parameter value

 +------------------------------+-------------------------------------------------------+---------------+
 | Parameter                    | Description and options / ``example``                 | Default value |